 SMG delegations visit Georgia and other U.S. cities to

 learn from government practitioners and top experts

-During a recent program, 21 Seoul government managers visited New York, Boston and Washington, D.C. to participate in meetings facilitated by the International Center.
+During a recent program, 21 Seoul government managers visited New York, Boston and Washington, D.C. to participate in meetings facilitated by us.
 The officials discussed future trade and economic partnerships and regional transportation planning issues with their U.S. counterparts and visited Kia Motors Manufacturing Georgia.

-Representatives from the GAOK are working closely with the International Center to learn more about designing and implementing professional development and training programs in Korea.
-The International Center coordinates visits by delegations of Korean officials to the Institute of Government so that they can observe our work and interact with faculty.
+Representatives from the GAOK are working closely with us to learn more about designing and implementing professional development and training programs in Korea.
+We coordinate visits by delegations of Korean officials to the Institute of Government so that they can observe our work and interact with faculty.
 The ultimate goal is to create a similar "Institute of Government" in Korea in partnership with us.

-Several Korean officials who participated in International Center professional development programs returned home to be promoted to senior-level positions.
+Several Korean officials who participated in international professional development programs returned home to be promoted to senior-level positions.

 View more information on our South Korea program.